 Why is this?
 Fundamentally, camera manufacturers have to balance increasing resolution from more megapixels with two competing forces: noise from the digital camera sensor and softness caused by lens diffraction.
 You’ve probably seen that photos taken at ISO 1600 on your camera are much more grainy than those taken at ISO 100 — that’s what noise looks like in your pictures.
 At the same time, the lens aperture (f-stop) puts an upper limit on how much detail can be resolved by the camera.
 Overall, more megapixels don’t automatically mean better pictures.

 Noise is a result of the fundamental physics of light and the way that digital color cameras capture images.
 Light is made up of photons, with more photons meaning brighter light.
 The digital camera sensor counts the number of photons that arrive at each pixel to build the overall digital image.
-In a 21-megapixel 35mm digital camera such as the Canon 5D Mark II, there are about 20 photons hitting each sensor pixel in the darkest (shadow) areas of the image, assuming a perfect lens.
+In a 21-24 megapixel 35mm digital camera such as the Canon 5D Mark II/III, a properly exposed image at ISO 3200 results in about 20 photons hitting each sensor pixel, assuming a perfect lens.
 That’s not very many, and it gets worse because of the way digital cameras deal with color.
 A red, green or blue lens covers each pixel so that only light of that color is detected at each pixel.
 Dividing 20 by 3, that’s just 6 or 7 photons arriving at each pixel.

 Even with a super efficient sensor, this means there’s a lot of noise due to mis-counting of photons.
 If we add more pixels to the sensor, the number of photons arriving at each pixel goes down because each pixel has to be smaller, which means more noise.
 That’s why adding more megapixels makes the photos more grainy, especially in shadow areas.